richa130/landing-page/README.md

 - For the rest of the header, I used some nested flexboxes.
 One for the content on the left + the image, and then one for the content itself with the direction set to column.

 INFORMATION
+- This section was very similar to one of the flex exercises.
+All of the images/text were put in a flexbox and justified to the center with some gap.
+Each image/text was in its own flexbox as well, with a direction of column, to make the text appear below the image.

+QUOTE
+-